Best Base for Asphalt Driveway and Parking Lots: Crushed Stone, Sub-Base Depth, Soil, Drainage, and Compaction

 | Organic / soft soil | Remove and replace 12"+ | Yes | Geotechnical report required |

-Geotextile fabric (non-woven, 8—0 oz/sy) goes between subgrade and sub-base on silt or clay.
-It separates fines from base aggregate so the base doesn't pump or migrate.
-Cost: $0.30—0.60/sf installed —cheap insurance.
+Geotextile fabric (non-woven, 8-10 oz/sy) goes between subgrade and sub-base on silt or clay.
+It separates fines from base aggregate so the base does not pump or migrate.
+Cost: $0.30-$0.60/sf installed, which is cheap insurance compared with full-depth replacement.

 Frost depth affects base thickness directly.
 Per the FHWA Pavement Manual the freezing line must stay below the bottom of the base layer to avoid frost heave.